Online Admissions Viewbook

 While our athletes' shelves overflow with trophies, we prize the deeper life lessons learned.
 We believe there are certain values gained by being part of something bigger, which is why Middle and Senior School students have many athletic choices each year and Junior School students play sports during physical education.
 We are a school of healthy, skilled student-athletes: swimmers, tennis players, linebackers, forwards, pitchers, defenders, golfers and runners.

-The Middle School Science Olympiad team won the 2013 state championship, marking the team's fourth state title and eighth trip to nationals in 11 years.
+The Middle School Science Olympiad team won the 2014 state championship, marking the team’s fifth state title and ninth trip to nationals in the past 12 years.

 Three students placed in the top 10 at the 2012 Pittsburgh Scholastic Chess Championship Tournament.
 Henry Friedlander '18 placed second; he was six years younger than both the first and third place winners.

 At the Senior School, most students join a club or start their own.
 There are more than 50.
-Join Amnesty International, Mock Trial or Model U.N.; write for the online literary journal or The Forum political magazine; or watch and compare Law and Order episodes to real-life trials.
+Join Amnesty International, Mock Trial or Model U.N.; write for the online literary journal; or watch and compare Law and Order episodes to real-life trials.
 Take on a leadership role as class officer, dorm prefect, or by serving on event committees or even as an academic department associate.
 Our students are enthusiastic volunteers, too.

 Explore • Engage • Excel

-On any given day at Shady Side, you can find first graders Skyping with another class in Australia, eighth graders building models for our Solar House Project, or 12th graders practicing for a presentation at the University of Pittsburgh on business ethics and corporate social responsibility.
+On any given day at Shady Side, you can find third graders “Mystery Skyping” with classrooms across the country, eighth graders building models for our Solar House Project, or 12th graders practicing for a presentation at the University of Pittsburgh on business ethics and corporate social responsibility.
 Every grade participates in community service activities, including singing at a nursing home, fundraising for cancer research or weeding flower gardens in Pittsburgh parks.

 You'll hear Mandarin, Spanish, French or German, or a student talking about his experience in our international program or School Year Abroad.
 You may even smell molé cooking in Ms. Peterson's class, as Junior School students prepare the dish and learn its background.